mosahosseini/C_tutorials/Lesson11-Algorithms/Greedy_Algorithms/Greedy_algorithms_and_scheduling_problems.md

 ### 1.2 What is meant by greedy-choice properties?
 With greedy properties we mean that.
-1. You can manke locally optimal choice at each step.
+1. You can make locally optimal choice at each step.
 2. These locally optimal choices will lead to global optimum.